menglulul/meme_generator/README.md

 pip3 install --user simpletransformers==0.9.1
 ```

-## Data
-This code depens on data from the SBU dataset which is provided as a JSON file here http://www.cs.virginia.edu/~vicente/sbucaptions/
-and the caption JSON file for the COCO dataset which is provded here http://cocodataset.org/#download

 ## Running the website
-In order to test the website only the following commands need to be run.
+In order to test the website only the following commands need to be run for the backend.
 ```bash
 source activate vislang
 export FLASK_ENV=development